Klipper3d/klipper/docs/Code_Overview.md

 4. Implement the `set_position()` method in the python code.
 This also calculates the desired stepper positions given a cartesian coordinate.
-5. Implement the `get_position()` method in the new kinematics class.
+5. Implement the `calc_position()` method in the new kinematics class.
    This method is the inverse of set_position().
 It does not need to be efficient as it is typically only called during homing and probing operations.
 6. Implement the `move()` method.
 This method generally invokes the iterative solver for each stepper.
 7. Other methods.
 The `home()`, `check_move()`, and other methods